Ngai-Lam-Chou/2420-Assignment-1/README.md

 * `--public-key` specify your public key

 * `"$(<Command>)"` is doing command substitution.
-It will replace command with the output of command instead.[^2]
+It will replace the command with the output of the command instead.[^2]

 * `cat ~/.ssh/do-key.pub` is reading `do-key.pub` file which is your public key.
 ![alt_text](https://github.com/Ngai-Lam-Chou/2420-Assignment-1/blob/main/assets/ssh_key_doctl.png)
 ### Create a New Personal Access Token [^10]
 Personal Access Token is like your account name and password.
-It is a common way for linking a web service account to your API.
+It is a common way of linking a web service account to your API.

 1. Go to https://cloud.digitalocean.com/account/api/tokens and click **Generate New Token**

-2. Enter a token name, choose a desire expiration duration and choose Full Access
+2. Enter a token name, choose a desired expiration duration, and choose Full Access
 ![alt_text](https://github.com/Ngai-Lam-Chou/2420-Assignment-1/blob/main/assets/api_setup.png)

 3. Click **Generate Token**

 ### Link your Personal Access Token to `doctl` [^10]
-Adding your Personal Access Token to your `doctl` is giving your `doctl` access to control your DigitalOcean account.
+Adding your Personal Access Token to your `doctl` gives your `doctl` access to control your DigitalOcean account.

 1. Go back to your droplet and use the command below, this command will authenticate `doctl` with DigitalOcean account.
-It will allow you to manage your DIgitalOcean account using `doctl`.
+It will allow you to manage your DigitalOcean account using `doctl`.
 ```bash
 doctl auth init --context <Name>
 ```
-* `doctl auth init` let you initialize `doctl` with the token you just created.
-You can then query and manage your account with the access given in previous step.
+* `doctl auth init` lets you initialize `doctl` with the token you just created.
+You can then query and manage your account with the access given in the previous step.
 * `--content` allows you to set up a custom name for that token.

 2. Enter your API token